 Here are various foot care solutions that can help prevent heel spurs:

-Our foot clinic is open six days a week and offers a large selection of supportive and cushioning footwear.
+Our foot clinic is open 7 days a week and offers a large selection of supportive footwear and over-the-counter solutions for heel spurs and plantar fasciitis.